TigaxMT/Another-Platform-Game/README.md

 # Donations

 * If you liked the project and would like to contribute monetarily, you can make a donation of the amount you want through   Paypal.
 Thank you so much for everything.
-I , Tiago Martins, need a new computer because I have a 1.4Ghz Dual core laptop and it's not very powerful for developing my projects neither for my jobs.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RS4CKRLKDTKFJ)